Alexandrovdi/PowerBI_AI/Challenge steps/Step 4 - Building Machine Learning.md

-# Challenge 4 - Building Machine Learning in Power BI
+# Step 4 - Building Machine Learning in Power BI

 ## Prerequisites

-1. [Challenge 3 - Working with Cognitive Services](./03-CognitiveServices.md) should be done successfully.
+1. [Step 3 - Working with Cognitive Services](https://github.com/Alexandrovdi/PowerBI_AI/blob/main/Challenge%20steps/Step%203%20-%20CognitiveServices.md) should be done successfully.

 ## Introduction
 The purpose of this challenge is to train an operationalize an ML model leveraging AutoML in Power BI premium capacity.